 Debt -to-Income Ratio

 Debt-to-income (DTI) ratio is a percentage of a consumer’s monthly gross income that goes toward paying debts (e.g., mortgage/rent, credit card payments, student loans, car loans, child support/alimony payments and so on).
-Just like your credit score, DTI is an important factor to your overall financial health and can help you determine whether or not to apply for additional credit.
+Just like your credit score, DTI is an important factor to your overall financial health and may be a factor discussed when you apply for credit.

 More information from Banner about loans and savings habits: